kkirss/vcb-riscv/CPU-V0_1.md

 1. 1 tick to read register file
 2. 1 tick for ALU input multiplexers
 3. 5 ticks for subtractor
-4. 1 tick for comparison logic
+    * 1 tick concurrently for comparison logic
-5. 1 tick for set less than multiplexing
+4. 1 tick for set less than multiplexing
-6. 1 tick for set less than output buffer
-7. 1 tick for pipeline stage store
+5. 1 tick for pipeline stage store

-Total: 11 ticks
+Total: 9 ticks

 #### Memory controller